weimingtom/kirikiroid2-miyoo-a30/README.md

 * Dpad up and down button (actually TAB key) have no visual feedback when in start main menu
 * Currently only tested for Trimui Smart Pro.
 Trimui brick and Miyoo A30 are not tested
 * It uses cocos2d-x design resolution instead full screen, need to be fixed
+* PC version shows 2 windows, the hidden one is used to receive gamepad controller input

 ## History
 * 2025-02-02: final version before open source